Mumbai

 About this Program:

-The undergraduate program will be 6 weeks, with 4 weeks of instruction in Atlanta and 2 weeks in Mumbai.
-The program will partner with ATLAS SkillTech University to enable a rich learning experience during the Mumbai portion.
-Overall, the program offers foundational Georgia Tech computing courses that will expose students to culturally situated approaches to equitable innovation, design, and integration of technology to connect courses to the local context of Mumbai.
+The undergraduate program will partner with ATLAS SkillTech University in the Summer of 2027 to enable a rich learning experience in Mumbai, India.
+Overall, the program will offer foundational Georgia Tech computing courses that will expose students to culturally situated approaches to equitable innovation, design, and integration of technology to connect courses to the local context of Mumbai.

 Application information

-The program will accept approximately 25 students this summer, and applications will be reviewed in the order they are received, so we recommend applying early to ensure a spot!
+The program will accept approximately 25 students, and applications will open in August 2026.
+All applications will be reviewed in the order they are received, so we recommend applying early to ensure a spot!
 The application link is HERE.

 Applications are considered complete when a student has submitted the application and deposit through Atlas, Georgia Tech’s online application portal for education abroad programs.
 The program’s full policy on cancellations and refunds can be viewed on the program’s application page in Atlas.